 Montpelier Elevation (feet)

-At Brigham City, US Route 89 begins its traverse of the Rocky Mountains.
+At Brigham City, US Route 89 begins to traverse the Rocky Mountains.
 The first stretch climbs through the Wellsville Mountains into the Cache Valley to Logan.
-From there highway 89 enters Logan Canyon in the Bear River Range.
+From there, Highway 89 enters Logan Canyon in the Bear River Range.
 This section is designated as a National Scenic Byway.
 It tops out at Bear Lake Summit after a climb of 3,275 feet.
-The road winds down the mountain to the shore of Bear Lake where it enters Idaho and crosses a broad valley north of the lake to Montpelier.
+The road winds down the mountain to the shore of Bear Lake, where it enters Idaho and crosses a broad valley north of the lake to Montpelier.

 Basin and Range

 Logan Canyon National Scenic Byway